JochenHiller/posgi/samples/test-cpp-modules/03_cmake/README.md

-# Test C++20 Modules: Tests with interface / implementation separation using CMake
+# Test C++ Modules: Tests with interface / implementation separation using CMake

 Based on article from Rainer Grimm here: